FlamptX/WireBundle/README.md

 ## Info
 This mod does not use a custom wire to transfer the data.
 The splitter only uses the wire that is connecting the components to fetch the data from the bundler.

 The mod has two components, the bundler and the splitter.
-Use the bundler to bundle inputs and connect it **directly** to the splitter as it won't work otherwise (for now).
+Use the bundler to bundle inputs and connect it to the splitter.

-Connecting two components to the splitter will just use the first bundler that it finds although I am planning to make it merge multiple bundlers.

 ## Contributing and issues
 Contributions are welcome!